moorepants/dissertation/physicalparameters.rst

    l_y=l_{ss}-\frac{c_{ua}}{\pi}

-The cuboid thickness was estimated using the chest circumference measurement and assuming that the cross section of the chest is similar to a stadium shape.
+The cuboid thickness was estimated using the chest circumference measurement assuming that the cross section of the chest is similar to a stadium shape.

 .. math::
    :label: eqCuboidThick